arendjr/selectivity/README.md

 Select3 is in an early stage of development.
 The following items are on the short-term TODO list:

  * Implement automatic pagination.
- * Add search input to dropdown for single-value inputs.
  * Add support for labels (optgroup).
  * Add module that will easily perform AJAX requests instead of doing this through the query() function.